-Possible Causes of Anesthesia Errors
+Causes of Anesthesia Errors

 Anesthesia errors can occur at various points during a patient’s time in the hospital or doctor’s office.
 We trust our medical providers to do everything possible to prevent anesthesia errors.
-When they fail to exercise the degree of care and prudence necessary, injured patients have the right to hold them accountable.
+When they are negligent and fail to exercise the degree of care and prudence necessary, injured patients have the right to hold them accountable.

 The following are some of the most common anesthesia mistakes resulting from medical negligence or wrongful action: